6 Things to Make Your Product Catalog More Customer - and Billing-Friendly,

 For example, if you sell mobile phones via your eCommerce app, you may want to bundle some of your models with an accessory, such, as for example, a phone case, while also being able to grant your buyers a corresponding discount.

 Any movement of funds across your eCommerce app, caused by the sale of a product or service, creates a charging event.
-The same happens if you engage in other commercial activities via a website, for instance, if you lease out equipment, run a car rentals business, or a boat livery, or grant loans.
+The same happens if you engage in other commercial activities via a website, for instance, if you lease out equipment, run a car rentals business or boat livery, or grant loans.